Dave Sturt

-Dave Sturt (born August 14th 1960, Middlesbrough, England) is an English bassist and record producer.
+Dave Sturt (born 14 August 1960) is an English bassist and record producer.

 Musical career

 Sturt began playing bass guitar and recording at the age of 17.
 In 1982 he moved to London and soon broke into the session scene working alongside film composer Michael Kamen, Pink Floyd guitarist David Gilmour, Roxy Music drummer Andy Newmark, and David Bowie sideman Earl Slick amongst others.
 In 1987 Sturt joined Jade Warrior, recording three albums as bass player, composer and co-producer alongside Tom Newman (Tubular Bells).
 He went on to compose themes and incidental music for film and television as well as playing sessions for Pol Brennan (Clannad), BeatsystemUK (on Myspace) and Theo Travis.

 Live work developed with Cuban/American guitarist Isaac Guillory, Thee na Shee, The Fraser Sisters, Andy Sheppard, Bosco D’Olivera and Bill Nelson.

 Sturt performed for many years with Theo Travis in Cipher, producing three albums and several scores to silent films.
 Prior to Cipher, the pair had worked together in the four-piece jazz fusion band The Other Side, releasing the album Dangerous Days in 1994.

 During 2009 and 2010, Sturt toured Europe playing bass for both Gong and Steve Hillage.
 In 2011 he played bass with Bill Nelson on the Classic Rock Legends live DVD.